j0shF85/jf-branch-protect/README.md

 ## Features
 Once installed in your [GitHub Organisation]
 * Apply branch protection rules to master branch when a new repository is created
+* An issue is created to list the rule details